trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 ### 2. `Step2a_data_prep.Rmd`
 The second notebook is where you set all of your parameters for trimming, filtering, primers, etc. This notebook also runs `cutadapt` to trim off primers.
 ### 3. `Step2b_data_processing.Rmd`
-The third notebook filters files and merges all the reads into one file.
+The third notebook filters files and merges all the reads into one file per sample.
 There are interactive steps at the end to investigate controls and move any suspicious samples out of the analysis.
 ### 4. `Step2c_data_cleaning.Rmd`
-The fourth notebook re-runs the merging steps with the bad samples removed and cleans the data set to perpare if for taxonomy assignment.
+The fourth notebook re-runs the merging steps with the bad samples removed and cleans the data set to prepare if for taxonomy assignment.
 ### 5. `Step3_taxonomy_assignment.Rmd`
 The final notebook is for assigning taxonomy to your cleaned reads!

+## Check for latest code

+There are a few git commands that can help make sure you always have the latest code versions when running your analyses.
+* `git status` - check which branch you are on and view staging area; you should see the `main` branch
+* `git pull` - this is always good to run after you verify you are on main.
+It will pull down any changes since the last time you ran an analysis.

 ## Tips for Development

 Useful git commands:

-* `git status` - check which branch you are on and view staging area
 * `git add <file>` - add a file to the staging area
 * `git commit -m "<descriptive message>"` - commit the staged changes with a message (required)
 * `git switch <branch>` - change to a different branch